Razor: Other razors

 Thick, rigid, single-edged razors such as utility knives are used for various hand-held tasks.
 Applications include detailed carpentry work like sanding and scraping (in a specialized holder), paper cutting for technical drawing, plumbing, and finish work such as grouting and cleaning, and removing paint from flat surfaces such as panes of glass.
 Unlike shaving razors, the industrial-grade blades used in these tools are usually made from non-stainless steel, like carbon steel, and have a tougher and duller edge.

 A lame is a razor used in bread production to slash the surface of an unbaked loaf.

+A razor, in the video editing software Adobe Premiere, is used to split a video clip into two distinct instances.